 Linda Lee, current president of the Carolina Film Alliance, began working in the film and television industry in the 70’s in New Orleans, where she learned the business by working in every department that would take her.
 Eventually, she formed her own production company and produced and directed local commercials, while still coordinating and location managing the big national commercials.

 In 1976, Linda was hired to work with the Art Director of a Saturday Night Live Mardi Gras Special.
 The following year she moved to New York to work on the show’s parody commercials.
-After nine years in New York, spent working on numerous television shows, plays, and television specials, plus a year as a repo woman – often referred to as the revenge year – when she repossessed her ex-husband’s lawyer’s BMW and the Mustang belonging to the writer who stole an idea for a parody.
+After nine years in New York, spent working on numerous television shows, plays, and television specials, plus a year as a repo woman – often referred to as the revenge year – when she repossessed her ex-husband’s lawyer’s BMW and the Mustang belonging to a writer who stole an idea for a parody.

 Missy Ricker, Vice President